apache/spark/docs/configuration.md

   <td>6</td>
   <td>
     When using Netty, this parameter specifies the number of concurrent threads fetching the shuffle results.
-This parameter is only valid when <code>spark.shuffle.use.netty</code> is set to true
+This parameter is only valid when <code>spark.shuffle.use.netty</code> is set to true.
   </td>
 </tr>
 <tr>